Our Future Farm Technologies Stock Prediction in 2019 (Buy or Sell?)

 Future Farm is not one of them.
 By the end of 2019, many marijuana penny stocks won’t exist as industry-wide consolidation takes hold.

 The marijuana industry will soon become a victim of its own success, as fly-by-night enterprises go belly up.
-If you want to make money in cannabis, you must stick to quality and shun money-losing companies.
-We’re about to see the classic boom-bust cycle in action.
+Don’t get me wrong: you can still make huge profits in canna-business.
+But you must stick to quality and shun fundamentally weak companies.

-So what is our Future Farm stock prediction for 2019?
+So what is my Future Farm stock prediction for 2019?
 It’s entirely likely that shares will go to zero.
-FFRMF is junk.
-Stay away.
+FFRMF is a dog… with fleas.
+Keep your distance.